Are you a businessman/woman?

 Even more, you can learn from some of the mistakes SEO industry titans have made and avoid the same in the future.

 While at it, he’s not afraid to ask questions that make a leader uncomfortable.
-It is estimated that he has interviewed over 1,000 startup owners to date.
+It’s estimated that he has interviewed over 1,000 startup owners to date.

-If you have just started on a business idea and do not know what to do next, find insight from some of these people who have made it.
-You will learn how risk and reward are related and how to take your brand to the next level.
+If you’ve just started on a business idea and don’t know what to do next, find insight from some of these people who have made it.
+You’ll learn how risk and reward are related and how to take your brand to the next level.

 In their mission statement, they describe themselves as “thinkers and doers whose ideas and stories are so powerful that just hearing them will change you.”
 The podcast has 166 informational courses.

-With this in mind, this is the kind of podcast for someone who is thinking of starting a business but has yet to start.
+With this in mind, this is the kind of podcast for someone who’s thinking of starting a business but has yet to start.

 The rate of success of startups is meager – especially during the first two years.

 In this podcast, you get to learn everything about startups.
 The podcast is the basis for ABC’s latest sitcom Alex, Inc. These business podcasts are divided into seasons with each season featuring an entrepreneur who is doing great things with his startup.